Golden configuration promotion

 - Set the Preferred downtime start date and Preferred downtime end date fields.
-The end date must be at least one hour after the start date.
-To help guarantee that resources are available to run the request, submit your request at least 24 hours before your preferred downtime window.
+The end date must be at least four hours after the start date.
+To help ensure that resources are available to run the request, it's recommended that you submit your request at least 24 hours before your preferred downtime window.

 - Select the check boxes at the bottom to agree to the terms.

 Every database refresh will create a new database that will reset the Point-in-time-restore chain of restore points.

 After the refresh is completed, use the Sign off button in LCS to close out of the operation.
 You then can start to configure the environment-specific settings.